bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/autotune.md

     Comment out any other register settings and sensorless homing values (keep them for reference, but they will not be active)
 ```

-So we modify our stepper configurations from this:
+So we modify our stepper configurations from these:

 ```
 [tmc2240 stepper_x]